- About the Author

-This volume contains the complete teacher’s instructions for conducting the lab experiments for our advanced physics text, Physics: Modeling Nature.
+This volume contains the complete teacher’s instructions for conducting the five lab experiments for our advanced physics text, Physics: Modeling Nature.
 The contents of this book are adapted from our book Favorite Experiments in Physics and Physical Science.
-Each chapter typically includes a list of Learning Objectives, Materials List, Experimental Purpose, Scientific Overview, Pre-Lab Discussion Points, Student Instructions, any Safety Concerns, and discussion of the use of any special apparatus.
+Each experiment includes a list of Learning Objectives, Materials List, Experimental Purpose, Scientific Overview, Pre-Lab Discussion Points, Student Instructions, any Safety Concerns, and discussion of the use of any special apparatus.

 - Bulls Eye Lab: use vector-based equations for two-dimensional projectile motion to make predictions

 - The Friction Challenge: design methods to produce accurate and precise measurements of static and kinetic coefficients of friction and implement these methods to measure brass-on-brass contact under dry and lubricated conditions

 - Rotational Kinetic Energy: use energy equations to predict translational velocity of a solid steel ball after it rolls to the bottom of a ramp, and compare prediction to experimental results

 - Calorimetry: determine specific heat capacity of copper using the techniques of calorimetry and theory of heat transfer

 - Sound Lab: use the theory of inverse square variation and logarithms to make quantitative predictions about decibels and sound pressure level of a piezo siren at various distances